Are Menopause Supplements Effective?￼

 When faced with the challenges of menopause, many people become interested in exploring every available option when it comes to taking charge of their health and well-being.
 There are many supplements on the market that advertise themselves as natural and holistic ways to treat the symptoms of menopause.

 Can they actually help you holistically and naturally address your health concerns safely and effectively?
-This article will tackle this question and look at the efficacy of popular supplements like black cohosh, evening primrose, red clover, ginseng, and magnesium.
+This article, along with our menopause app, will tackle this question and look at the efficacy of popular supplements like black cohosh, evening primrose, red clover, ginseng, and magnesium.

 Should You Take Supplements for Menopause Symptoms?